regisd/regisd.github.io/_posts/2010-08-02-broken-htc-legend.md

 I took my phone out of my pocket and discovered with horror that the « back » and « search » buttons were torn off.

-They still work, though&#8230; For how long?
+They still work, though…; For how long?